PrincetonUniversity/intro_ml_libs/jax/README.md

 The easiest way to install the GPU version of JAX with conda is:

 ```
-# ssh to adroit-vis, dell-gpu or stellar-vis1/2
+# ssh to adroit-vis, della-gpu or stellar-vis1/2
 $ module load anaconda3/2023.9
 $ conda create --name jax-gpu jax "jaxlib==0.4.23=cuda118*" -c conda-forge
 ```